redis/docs/content/operate/oss_and_stack/stack-with-enterprise/release-notes/redisgraph/redisgraph-2.2-release-notes.md

 , #[1277](https://github.com/RedisGraph/RedisGraph/pull/1277)
  Add support for `any()` and `all()` functions in list comprehension.
     - #[877](https://github.com/RedisGraph/RedisGraph/pull/877)
  Transpose matrices: maintain transpose relationship matrices such that we won't have to compute the transpose of a matrix at run-time.
-This feature is on by default but can configured to reduce memory consumption.
+This feature is on by default but can be configured to reduce memory consumption.

 - Small updates compared to RC7
     - Minor enhancements: